No manager in the entire business world would profess to want less employee engagement, especially when we know that:

 ‘You can’t manage what you can’t measure’ is a common quip used in the ‘managing with big data’ discussion.
 However, relying too heavily on performance metrics leaves little room for the exercise of good judgment.

-For example, you might measure the number of calls each member of a customer service team takes.
-A team member might excel at resolving customer complaints and queries, but the time spent handling these issues means they take fewer calls throughout each day.
+For example, let’s say you measure the number of calls each member of a customer service team takes.
+One team member might excel at resolving customer complaints and queries, but the time spent handling these issues means they take fewer calls each day.

-In a situation like this, pressing the employee to up their availability or close service tickets more efficiently will tell them their effort put into customer service isn’t worthwhile.
-They may feel pressured to work by the same metrics you manage with and the engagement with their role, which made them great at customer service, will disappear.
+In a situation like this, pressing the employee to up their availability or close service tickets more efficiently will tell them the effort they put into customer service isn’t worthwhile.
+As a result, the engagement with their role, which made them great at customer service in the first place, will disappear.

 6. Refuse to offer feedback

-In a TLNT article, they cite that an employee feeling insecure about their role in a company is more likely to:
+A TLNT article cites that an employee feeling insecure about their role in a company is more likely to: